souliN02/PromptFuzz-CLI/README.md

 source .venv/bin/activate  # Windows: .venv\Scripts\activate
 pip install -e .

-# Run with mock LLM (no API required)
-promptfuzz --target gpt-mock --prompts prompts.txt --mutations dan,aim,grandma

-# Open report.html in your browser to see results!
+# Launch interactive mode - just answer the prompts!
+python src/cli.py

+# Or double-click the launcher script:
+# Windows: run.bat
+# Linux/Mac: ./run.sh
 ```

-This generates a full HTML report showing which jailbreak techniques would bypass filters, perfect for demos and testing!
+**That's it!** Open `report.html` in your browser to see which jailbreak techniques bypassed the filters.
+Perfect for demos, security research, and red-team testing!

 ## Prerequisites